unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 After these changes, you’ll have a 4TB drive as your new parity, ensuring you can add future data drives up to 4TB.
 The 2TB drive will now hold your existing data, while the 1TB drive can be repurposed.

 This swap keeps your data secure and your array protected, allowing for future upgrades.
-Always check ***Tools → New Config → Confirm*** before starting, and monitor the rebuild in ***Main → Array Operation***.

 </details>